-Although Doune Castle may well be better know for its role in the Outlander series, it has a history stretching back centuries.
+Although Doune Castle may well be better known for its role in the Outlander series, it has a history stretching back centuries.

-The story of the Castle, the people associated with it and the surrounding area will take you on a remarkable journey from Scotland to the battlefields of the American War of Independence.
+The story of the castle and the people associated with the surrounding area will take you on a remarkable journey from Scotland to the battlefields of the American War of Independence.

 Although it’s a matter of some contention, second-century geographer Ptolemy identified the location as Tamia.
 Others however suggest Tamia may have been further north, perhaps Perth.
 Thanks to aerial reconnaissance and archaeological excavations there is more solid evidence of prehistoric occupation and a later Roman fort and hospital almost certainly built by Agricola during his invasion of what was then Northern Britain.